 Finally, as children with ASD get ready to graduate and move on to independent living, they might continue with treatment, which could include advanced behavioral therapy with a focus on adult activities of daily living and more advanced social skills.

-Skills Children Learn in Autism Treatment
+Skills Children Learn in Autism Therapy

 In autism treatment programs, children with ASD will spend time working on a variety of essential skills.
 These are likely to include: